stonecharioteer/question/README.md

 # A Question

+## About the Dataset

-The file, data.dat, is an ascii file with acceleration information, provided in sets like below.
+The file, data.dat, is an *ascii* file with acceleration information, provided in sets like below.

 ```